de10rean/mezzanine_empty_project/README.md

 # MEZZANINE EMPTY PROJECT
-It is for you - peaple that tired to do it again and again.
+It is for you - people that tired to do it again and again.

 # QUICK START